witnessmenow/ESP32-Cheap-Yellow-Display/README.md

 - [Makerfabs](https://www.makerfabs.com/sunton-esp32-2-8-inch-tft-with-touch.html) - Seems to come with a 16GB SD card.
 Makerfabs also stock my [ESP32 Trinity](https://github.com/witnessmenow/ESP32-Trinity)

  \* = Affilate Link

+ ## Getting Started With Your CYD

+For details on how to get started with your CYD, please check out the [Setup and Configuration](/SETUP.md) page

+## Examples

+I have provided examples for you to try out to get some ideas or inspiration.
+[Check them out here.](/examples/)

 ## Help Support what I do!